dominictobias/devrelay/npm/cli/README.md

 devrelay start
 ```

 On first run, DevRelay will automatically generate certificates, install its CA to your system trust store, and add your domains to `/etc/hosts`.
-Restart your browser and visit `https://myapp.dev:8080`.
+Restart your browser and visit `https://myapp.dev`.
+If you had a server running on `http://localhost:3000` it will be loaded.

 ## Usage